borkdude/blog/posts/speeding-up-builds-fs-modified-since.md

 In other words, if `a` was a build target and `b` was a source file, then we didn't have to rebuild `a` again since it was already up to date.

 What if `a` doesn't exist?
-In real scenarios we would have to build `a` for the first time.
+In real scenarios this would probably mean that we have to build `a` for the first time or that it was deleted, possibly because of `clean` task.
 In that case `b` is returned as well:

 ```
 $ touch a